yli-yasir/tech-write/programming-language-implementations.md

 ### ❓What's a programming language interpreter?

-It's software that has the responsibility of executing bytecode or high level source code by interpreting it to real-machine code.
+It's software that has the responsibility of executing bytecode or high level source code by translating it to real-machine code.
 The job is done during runtime.

 > 🗒️ Some notes:
 >